Vistara commences non-stop flights on Delhi-Frankfurt route

-New Delhi, Feb 18 (IANS) Full-service carrier Vistara on Thursday commenced non-stop flight operations between Delhi and Frankfurt, under the travel bubble agreement between India and Germany.
+New Delhi: Full-service carrier Vistara on Thursday commenced non-stop flight operations between Delhi and Frankfurt, under the travel bubble agreement between India and Germany.

 Accordingly, the inaugural flight was operated by Vistara's Boeing 787-9 Dreamliner aircraft.
 The airline will fly between the two cities twice a week - on Thursdays and Saturdays.